tommcglone1/EventTrackerProject/README.md

 * As a side effect of the JavaScript XMLHttpRequest process, I learned about how to handle nullable foreign keys in a database.
 These objects must be handled differently than just a simple property of the JS object or even an object that is Not-Nullable.
 It is important to use correct logic in JS to ensure the correct data is added to the database.

 * Finally, I learned another difficult lesson about a balance between using HTML and JS.
 In an earlier (not working) version of this project I was creating my update form entirely dynamically, which was a great exercise but was also very tedious and time-consuming.
 It would have been much more efficient to begin that process the way I ended it with a base HTML table and attaching the values using JS.

+###### Angular

+* This project taught me a great amount about the file structure of an angular project, as well as how the different files are connected together and how they work together to touch the database.

+*  As I also did with the Javascript front end I learned a great deal about working with nullable foreign keys.
+Having to create a placeholder variable so that I could model the grade id is probably not the best solution, but I will keep searching for a better one.

+* The process of switching on and off variables and nulling and assigning objects was quite a learning experience especially when I got up to four different types of pages.